rodekruis/espocrm-training/docs/pam/page7.md

-This article explains how to integrate espoCRM with kobotoolbox.
+#How to integrate EspoCRM with kobotoolbox#

 In this example we are using the IFRC server.
 There are two options for doing this:

 Make a direct connection between KoBo and espoCRM through the REST functionality of KoBo Use KoboConnect